wgross/domain-service-proto/README.md

 For ease of use the domain service project provides two client libraries which allow access to the service using http+json and Grpc.
 Both clients implement the very same interface contract as the business service does.

-## Opinion 3: The implementauion of the intercace contract must show identical behavope in cliuent and business service
+## Opinion 3: The implementation of the interfac contract must show identical behavor in cluent and business service

 To achieve this goal the test cases for clients an business service share the code of the Act and Assert phases of the tests.
 They might differ in the Arrange phase deoedning on the test subject.